 Policy Committee on Personnel and Labor Relations

-The MMA bill would add a municipal seat and a “schools” seat to the State Retiree Benefits Trust Fund Board of Trustees.
-Municipalities and regional school districts both have the option to invest Other Post-Employment Benefits funds in the SRBTF, which is overseen by the State Retiree Benefits Trust Fund Board.
-This proposal would ensure the municipal and regional school district perspectives are recognized on the SRBTF Board.
+This bill would add a municipal seat and a “schools” seat to the State Retiree Benefits Trust Fund Board of Trustees.
+Municipalities and regional school districts have the option to invest in the SRBTF to meet their other post-employment benefit (OPEB) liabilities.
+This proposal would ensure that municipal and regional school district perspectives are properly recognized on the board.

 Municipal unemployment insurance reforms (refile)

-The MMA bill would extend “reasonable assurance” to employees who work on behalf of the school system but are paid through the municipal budget.
-This would ensure that employees couldn’t collect unemployment insurance benefits when school is not in session by extending them a “reasonable assurance” of employment.
+This bill would make teachers, professional and nonprofessional educational employees who work on behalf of the school system, but are paid through municipal budgets, ineligible to collect unemployment insurance benefits when school is not in session by extending them a “reasonable assurance” of employment.
 The bill would also reduce unemployment benefits by an amount equal to 65% of a retiree’s weekly pension for retirees collecting both unemployment benefits and a pension from the same public or private employer.

-Structure of the Commonwealth Employment Relations Board (new)
+Structure of the Commonwealth Employment Relations Board (refile)

-The MMA bill would modify the membership of the Commonwealth Employment Relations Board.
+This bill would modify the membership of the Commonwealth Employment Relations Board to require that the three members include a management representative, a labor representative and a neutral party.
 Currently, the only stipulation for membership is that no more than two members can be from the same political party.
-Party affiliation, however, is not an adequate proxy for an individual’s leanings either toward management or labor.
-This bill would require that the three members include a management representative, a labor representative, and a neutral party.
+Party affiliation, however, is not an adequate proxy for an individual’s leanings toward management or labor.

 Policy Committee on Public Works, Transportation and Public Utilities

-Municipal authority in public rights of way (new)
+Municipal authority in public rights of way (refile)

-The MMA bill would give municipalities increased authority over utilities that operate in public rights of way.
-The bill would specify that, if utilities delay the relocation of poles and wires, municipalities have the authority to move poles and wires, and may charge utilities for nonperformance.
-The bill would give municipalities the ability to assess fees and levy taxes on utilities that operate in the public right of way and give municipalities the ability to pass local bylaws or ordinances related to the licensing and permitting of utilities in the right of way.
+This bill would give municipalities increased authority over utilities that operate in the public right of way.
+The bill specifies that, if utilities delay the relocation of poles and wires, municipalities have the authority to move them and may charge utilities for non-performance.
+The bill would also give municipalities the ability to assess fees and levy taxes on utilities that operate in the public right of way and give municipalities the ability to pass local bylaws or ordinances related to the licensing and permitting of utilities in the right of way.
 Finally, the bill would give municipalities and public utilities the right to purchase utility poles from investor-owned utilities at a price that takes depreciation into account.